lexpon/elevator/README.md

 To keep it simple, I've decided to have maximum 10 floors and maximum 10 open pickup requests per elevator.

+The number of elevators can be configured in `application.properties`.

 ### Running the application

 To be able to run the application JDK 11 needs to be installed.
 Then it can be